wilsonfrantine/R4eco/README.md

 At this very moment the package only includes functions to handle Renkonen's similarity index (S) calculation, its bootstrap implementation and some of conveniences for plotting a UPGMA with bootstrap values.

-At this documentation you find a very simple example of how to use it
+In this documentation you'll find a very simple example of how to use it

 ## Installation